 Master your photography while capturing legendary night skies and incredible vistas.

-Known for having the darkest night sky in the lower 48, Big Bend National Park offers the incredible opportunity for capturing the Milky Way in all its glory.
+Known for having the darkest night sky in the lower 48, Big Bend National Park offers an incredible opportunity for capturing the Milky Way in all its glory.
+And if the weather doesn’t cooperate?
+Capture the beauty of storm clouds, rain columns, and lightning across the rugged landscape.

-Big Bend offers an amazing array of landscape photography opportunities including rivers, peaks, valleys, and desert plains.
+Big Bend offers many landscape photography opportunities, including rivers, peaks, valleys, and desert plains.

-Come join us to capture your best images yet and be inspired for a lifetime.
+Come join us to capture your best images and be inspired for a lifetime.

 Workshop dates